-When I had the opportunity to travel to Amsterdam earlier this month, I was ecstatic.
+When I had the opportunity to travel to Amsterdam earlier this month as a guest of the W Amsterdam, I was ecstatic.
 But as I started to plan my itinerary, the getting-there part began to worry me: the trip consisted of long travel days and a nine-hour time difference, and I was only going to be in Amsterdam for five days.
 Since I wasn't there for very long, the last thing I wanted to do was waste time in bed or feeling like a zombie.
 Given how massive the time difference was, I also couldn't wrap my brain around how I could really avoid the pitfalls of jet lag.

 Not to be deterred from the challenge, I started laying the groundwork for adjusting to Amsterdam time while still in San Francisco, and it worked — brilliantly, in fact!
 I felt better my entire stay in Amsterdam than I do when flying to the East Coast.
 By doing a few key things to prep me for my long-haul trip, I avoided the headaches, mood swings, sleep deprivation, and other health issues that often come up when traveling.

 - Light training: Since I realistically couldn't adjust to Amsterdam time while still in San Francisco, I decided to try light therapy.
 I had read about it in a few different places as a successful way to train your circadian rhythm to get onto a different schedule.
 The simplified science behind it: by exposing the body to bright or dim light at specific times during the day, you can reset your biological clock.
 It sounds complicated, but luckily there are apps that do the work for you.